pingcap/docs-cn/system-variables.md

 > **Notes:**
 >
 > Suppose that the TSO RPC latency increases for reasons other than a CPU usage bottleneck of the PD leader (such as network issues).
 In this case, increasing the value of `tidb_tso_client_batch_max_wait_time` might increase the execution latency in TiDB and affect the QPS performance of the cluster.

+### `tidb_txn_assertion_level` (New in v6.0.0)

+- Scope: SESSION | GLOBAL
+- Default value: `FAST`
+- Possible values: `OFF`, `FAST`, `STRICT`
+- This variable is used to control the assertion level.
+Assertion is a consistency check between data and indexes, which checks whether a key being written exists in the transaction commit process.
+For more information, see [Troubleshoot Inconsistency Between Data and Indexes](/troubleshoot-data-inconsistency-errors.md ).

+    - `OFF`: Disable this check.
+    - `FAST`: Enable most of the check items, with almost no impact on performance.
+    - `STRICT`: Enable all check items, with a minor impact on pessimistic transaction performance when the system workload is high.

 ### tidb_txn_mode